aokolnychyi/data-structures-min/README.md

 - node vs wrapper on top
 - Scala's Arrays are Java's Array.
-- Red-Black Trees can be also implemented in a functional manner.
 - In computing, a persistent data structure is a data structure that always preserves the previous version of itself when it is modified.
 Such data structures are effectively immutable, as their operations do not (visibly) update the structure in-place, but instead always yield a new updated